matryer/xbar/README.md

 ## Get started

-[Get the latest version of BitBar](https://github.com/matryer/bitbar/releases), or pick a [different release](https://github.com/matryer/bitbar/releases).
+[Get the latest version of BitBar](https://github.com/matryer/bitbar/releases).
 Copy it to your Applications folder and run it - it will ask you to (create and) elect a plugins folder, do so.

 Homebrew Cask users can, alternatively, install BitBar by running `brew cask install bitbar`.

-[Browse our plugins](https://github.com/matryer/bitbar/tree/master/Plugins) to find useful scripts, or [write your own](https://github.com/matryer/bitbar/tree/master/Plugins#write-your-own)
+[Browse our plugins](https://github.com/matryer/bitbar-plugins) to find useful scripts, or [write your own](https://github.com/matryer/bitbar-plugins#write-your-own)

 ## It's free, so please donate